 The brightness at the end of the tunnel, however, is that you can change how you react to stress, and not just at the conscious level.
 Your brain is plastic, which means it is “malleable” — changeable.
 Whether you want to improve you hand-eye coordination or react better to stress, you simply have to teach your brain what new “routes” you want it to take.

 Scientists know that meditation takes advantage of the brain’s plasticity through MRIs.
 Numerous studies have examined the brains of meditators vs. non-meditators and found the same thing time and again:

 Those who meditate show more grey matter in areas that count.

+What does meditation do?
 Essentially, this is positive because, “The grey matter gets its grey tone from a high concentration of neuronal cell bodies.”
 You want a lot of cell bodies and synapses in areas of the brain that are used for desirable behaviors.
 Repetitive meditation practice helps to increase grey matter in areas that pertain to:

 Meditation is inherently a practice that exercises the muscle of focus and attention.
 As such, studies have shown that with repetition, meditation can help the brain learn how to focus better and for longer on other tasks and topics as well.

 Many serious diseases are caused or exacerbated by inflammation.
 Several studies have found that

 “mindfulness meditation training … is associated with improvements in a marker of inflammatory disease risk.”